douaeelh2/Java-Doc/README.md

      ```

  ### List:
    - An ordered collection (sometimes called a sequence).
 Lists allow duplicate elements and provide methods for accessing elements by their index.
-Common implementations of the List interface include ArrayList, LinkedList, etc.
+Common implementations of the List interface include `ArrayList`, `LinkedList` , etc.

      ```java
         public class ListExample {